Promoting Nancy’s photography and educating the public about nature, photography, and God

 Plan A

 I knew that the only important areas, which had to line up exactly, were the outer slopes where the canvas was stretched around the edge and stapled on the back/bottom face.
-Based on the information in Figure 1, I came up with a plan (Figure 2), from which we can see that the miter angle is
+Based on the information in Figure 1, I came up with a plan.
+In Figure 2 we can see that the miter angle is

 An Angle Warning

 As I mentioned in Using Multiple Moulding Widths In One Frame, you need to be careful in calculating and labeling angles.
-Besides keeping track of which measurement should go on the bottom of the fraction when calculating the tangent, you need to be aware that your equipment might not be using the same reference line you are when describing angles.
+You need to keep track of which measurement should go on the bottom of the fraction when calculating the tangent.
+You also need to be aware that your equipment might not be using the same reference line you are when describing angles.
 Click on the above link to review those warnings.

 Graphical Solution